What is Acid Rain?

 4NO2 (g) + O2 (g) + 2H2O (l) → 4HNO3 (aq)

-Effects of acid rain:
+Effects of Acid Rain

 - Acid rain is very harmful to agriculture, plants, and animals.
 It washes away all nutrients which are required for the growth and survival of plants.
-Acid rain affects agriculture by the way how it alters the composition of the soil.
+Acid rain affects agriculture by the way it alters the composition of the soil.

 - It causes respiratory issues in animals and humans.

-- Acid rain also causes the corrosion of water pipes.
-Which further results in leaching of heavy metals such as iron, lead and copper into drinking water.
+- Acid rain also causes the corrosion of water pipes, which further results in leaching of heavy metals such as iron, lead and copper into drinking water.

 - It damages the buildings and monuments made up of stones and metals.

 - Taj Mahal, one of the 7 wonders of the world, is largely affected by acid rain.
 The city of Agra has many industries which emit the oxides of sulphur and nitrogen in the atmosphere.
-People continue to use low-quality coal and firewood as domestic fuel, adding to this problem.
+People continue to use low-quality coal and firewood as a domestic fuel, adding to this problem.
 Acid rain has the following reaction with the marble (calcium carbonate):

 The formation of calcium sulphate results in the corrosion of this beautiful monument.